spautz/package-template/README.md

 # package-template

-My opinionated template for a npm library repo
+My opinionated template for a npm library monorepo